john-science/john-science.github.io/_drafts/2022-11-10-good-unit-test.md

     unittest.main()
 ```

-Awesome, and now we run it:
+And we run can run it (with coverage):

 ```
 $ pytest --cov=quad test_quad.py